evergreen-innovations/dlc-documentation/docs/_documentation/02_dataDisclaimers.md

 The modeled data is hosted publicly by DOE and WPTO.
 See the docs [here](https://registry.opendata.aws/wpto-pds-us-wave/).

-The data is currently a 32-year data set (1979-2010) with plans to expand to 2020 in the future.
+The data is currently a 32-year data set (1979-2010) with plans to expand the date range in the future.

 The tool refers to these data sets as:
 1. Hindcast Virtual Buoys